sahuang/sahuang.github.io/writeups/uiuctf-2023/index.md

 ### Noticing missing bits

 The next day, we came to realize that something was ignored: we haven't checked the actual operations executed to produce `gauntlet` and thus decrypt the flag.
-We put up [an Excel sheet](https://docs.google.com/spreadsheets/d/1i4zFNFSymCqdqm3iP6v1s-1HaSOSc_3uA496m-TTdGA/edit#gid=0) to ducument the operations.
+We put up [an Excel sheet](https://docs.google.com/spreadsheets/d/1i4zFNFSymCqdqm3iP6v1s-1HaSOSc_3uA496m-TTdGA/edit#gid=0) to document the operations.

 ```
 314.23572239497753 % -343.80018153073945